cariad/tanuki/README.md

     pbcopy < ~/.ssh/id_ed25519.pub           # Copy your public key to the clipboard
     ```

-1. Add your new key [to your GitHub account](https://github.com/settings/ssh/new).
+1. Add your new key [to your GitHub account](https://github.com/settings/ssh/new). _The Ubuntu installer will download your key from GitHub and set up OpenSSH automatically._

 ## Prepare an Ubuntu USB stick

 1. [Download Ubuntu Server 20.10](https://ubuntu.com/download/server#downloads).
 Use BitTorrent; I like [transmission/transmission](https://github.com/transmission/transmission).
 1. Burn the ISO to a USB stick.
 I like [balena-io/etcher](https://github.com/balena-io/etcher).

+## Fork and configure this project

+The only file you need to edit is [identity.sh](identity.sh) which describes all your required personal details.

 ## Set up _tanuki_'s hardware